yalematta/WomenWhoCode/README.md

 * [X] Timeline is the first listview page/fragment the member is taken to after they confirm profile details, it will be the first tab in a 3 tab view.
 * [X] member will see a listview of posts
+* [X] member can make a post awesome or unawesome
+* [X] Initial timeline view for each member will include posts

 Posts (directly relates to timeline):
 * [X] Each item in the timeline view is a post that belongs to a feature or event.